KIRANKUMAR7296/.NET/ADO.NET.md

 ExecuteScalar | ExecuteReader | ExecuteNonQuery
 :--- | :--- | :---
-Is used when Query returns `Single` Value | Is used when Query returns `Multiple` Value | Is used when Query returns no Data e.g. First Row or Column from the Database | Set of Rows and Columns | Only Returns Number of Rows Inserted, Updated or Deleted
+Is used when Query return `Single` Value | Is used when Query return `Multiple` Values | Is used when Query return no Data e.g. First Row or Column from the Database | Set of Rows and Columns | Only Returns Number of Rows Inserted, Updated or Deleted